-Meet Julie our nursery cook, Julie works hard providing health and nutritious home cooked meals on site daily.
+Meet Alison our nursery cook, Alison works hard providing health and nutritious home cooked meals on site daily.

->

-> SPECIAL DIETARY NEEDS FOR CHILDREN
+SPECIAL DIETARY NEEDS FOR CHILDREN

 EGG, NUTS, MILK, GLUTEN, FISH, SOY, CELERY, LUPIN, PEANUTS, SESAME, MUSTARD, MOLLUSCS, SULPHITES, CRUSTACEANS

 Each day we cater for children who have special dietary requirements.
 As well as providing our regular menu, we also provide individually produced lunches, teas and desserts to cater for any recognised allergen requirement.

 Where possible we make every effort to make the dietary alternative look and taste as close as possible to the regular menu equivalent.

 A healthy and balanced diet is important for all children, but even more so in a child’s early years as it sets up eating habits for when they are older.
 Children need good diets in their early years as this gives their bodies a chance to properly grow; children need carbohydrates for their energy and protein for their muscle growth and to strengthen their immune systems